 “Studies have shown that the active agent in the nasal spray attacks viruses and inactivates most of them in 15 to 60 seconds, and importantly, viruses can’t become resistant to it,” Peter Molloy, chairman of Firebrick Pharma, the developers of the spray, told Healthline.

 “During a cold there are millions of viruses present in the nasal passages and this is how the infection is spread in the nose and to other people.
 By using the spray frequently during a cold, we hope to interrupt the infection cycle, reducing the symptoms and duration of a cold .
 Clinical trials are currently underway to assess that.
 It could also protect you from catching a cold or passing it on to others, which would be great,” he added.

 There are millions of cases of the common cold every year in the United States.
-According to the Centers for Disease Control and Prevention (CDC), adults get two to three colds every year.
+According to the (CDC), adults get two to three colds every year.
 Children get even more.

-Colds result in at least 75 million visits to the doctor every year.
+Colds result in at least visits to the doctor every year.
 It’s estimated between 22 million and 189 million school days are missed due to the common cold.

 This results in approximately 126 million workdays missed due to parents needing to care for their children.